PingPlotter Cloud Manual

 Target Controls has three main components:

-• The Target Bar, where you configure and initiate traces to specific targets (such as IP addresses) from your Agents
+1. The Target Bar, where you configure and activate specific Targets from your Agents

-• The Trace Graph, where you can find detailed diagnostic data for your trace
+2. The Target Session Data, where you can find detailed diagnostic data for your Targets

 Target Bar

-The Target Bar contains settings and details used to configure PingPlotter Cloud traces.
+The Target Bar contains settings and details used to configure PingPlotter Cloud Target sessions.

 1. Start/Pause Button

-- Start a new trace (after a target has been entered) or pause a running trace.
-Clicking the dropdown option on this button will let you Reset & Restart a trace (which begins a completely fresh trace session to that target and archives previous trace data), create a New Target , or Stop (and Delete) the current trace and target.
+Activate a new Target session or pause a running Target session.
+Clicking the dropdown option on this button will let you Reset & Restart a Target session (which begins a completely fresh session to that target and archives previous data), create a New Target, or Stop and Close the current Target session.

 2. Target entry

-- Enter the DNS name or IP address of the target you wish to trace.
-The dropdown will show a list of your most recent targets, as well as a few preset options.
+Enter the DNS name or IP address of the target you wish to activate as a Target.
+The dropdown will show a list of your most recent Targets, as well as a few preset options.

 3. Agent Selection

-- Specify which PingPlotter Cloud Agent you wish to start the trace from.
+Specify on which PingPlotter Cloud Agent you wish to activate the Target session.
 You can search for an Agent by name, or use the dropdown to see a list of deployed Agents.

 4. Trace Interval